 A NAATI course fee is higher for a foreign student than an Australian student, but may be worthwhile considering that it can be a route to acquiring permanent residency and the chance of securing lucrative future employment as a NAATI accredited translator.

 When describing what is a NAATI course more specifically, it must be emphasised that NAATI itself does not offer courses.
-They are provided by universities and other educational organisations.
+They are provided by universities and other educational organizations.
 Additionally, prospective students are reminded that the Diploma or Advanced Diploma in Translation is not in itself a NAATI certificate, even if it allows the graduate to seek translation jobs that do not involve NAATI accreditation.
-All good courses take into account the fact that Australian based translators will want to gain NAATI certification so the courses are designed to acquaint students with NAATI credentials and descriptors as well as practice in typical NAATI tests.
+All good courses take into account the fact that Australian based translators will want to gain NAATI certification, so the courses are designed to acquaint students with NAATI credentials and descriptors as well as practice in typical NAATI tests.
 These NAATI courses must be followed assiduously as there is no guarantee that a graduate will actually be able to pass a NAATI test at the end of it, only that they are better prepared to do so.
 The pass rate for NAATI certificate tests is abysmally low and is a sign that many people who take the test are not sufficiently prepared to do so, believing wrongly, perhaps, that fluency in a language other than English is all that is required to pass.

 If you are appropriately prepared, you will be ready to apply for one or another of NAATI’s tests.
 Each NAATI test is at the level you are aiming to reach.
 For example, the most common level of certification in translation is the certified translator level, for which there is a specifically designed test.